outjoker/todoapp/todoapp/README.md

         ii.
 TodoList Component (State is required for all the todolist - all the todo items)
             - TodoItem Component
         Since todolist component is common between Form & TodoList components passing it as state in Todo (parent component)

+### How to run the app

+- cd to the todoapp
+    cd todoapp
+- run the below command
+    npm run dev
+##### note - make sure you have react installed and vite too.